 Most cafes and restaurants have wifi and the connection is usually good.

-If you plan to work from Bali, you can always head to a coworking space.
+If you plan to work from Bali, you can always find a co working space at a reasonable price.

 Travel Insurance for Bali

-Travel insurance is a necessity.
+Travel insurance is a necessity when planning a trip to Bali.
 I recommend World Nomads.

 Recently, however, I arranged a new credit card that covers all my travel insurance.
 If you travel a lot, this is something I recommend looking into.
 I can save up to $1,000 a year on travel insurance.